- This event has passed.

 What happens to the results?

 All the lists submitted will be used to compile a single list of the total species seen on May 14th.
-This list will be posted on the eBird site for such lists so it will be accessible to birders all around the world.
+This list will be posted on the eBird website for such lists so it will be accessible to birders all around the world.
 Also a summary of the Big Day Count will be posted on the Conservancy website.